Must-Watch Talks at DEF CON 2020: Our Official Guide

 If you want to roll up your sleeves and get in on the major league hacking action at DEF CON, then you might want to check out these Capture The Flag competitions -- which are both new to DEF CON this year and look pretty cool:

-- OpenSOC Back to top The OpenSOC is a Digital Forensics, Incident Response (DFIR), and Threat Hunting challenge meant to teach and test practical incident response skills in an environment that closely resembles a real enterprise network.
+- OpenSOC - The OpenSOC is a Digital Forensics, Incident Response (DFIR), and Threat Hunting challenge meant to teach and test practical incident response skills in an environment that closely resembles a real enterprise network.

-- Hackasat Back to top The United States Air Force, in conjunction with the Defense Digital Service, presents this year’s Space Security Challenge, Hack-A-Sat.
+- Hackasat - The United States Air Force, in conjunction with the Defense Digital Service, presents this year’s Space Security Challenge, Hack-A-Sat.
 This challenge asks hackers from around the world to focus their skills and creativity on solving cybersecurity challenges on space systems.